aspose-total/Aspose.Total-Products/total/en/net/conversion/dotx-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOTX to XLSB via C# or Online App" h2="Convert DOTX to XLSB via C# or Online App without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily create, manipulate, convert and render a wide range of document and image formats within any .NET, C#, ASP.NET and VB.NET application.
+With Aspose.Total for .NET, you can easily convert DOTX to XLSB in two simple steps.

+The first step is to export DOTX to HTML by using Aspose.Words for .NET.
+Aspose.Words for .NET is a powerful .NET component that enables developers to create, read, write and modify Microsoft Word documents without using Microsoft Word.
+It supports a wide range of document formats, including DOC, DOCX, DOT, DOTX, HTML, ODT, PDF, RTF, TXT, WordML and XPS.
+With Aspose.Words for .NET, you can easily export DOTX to HTML with just a few lines of code.

+The second step is to convert HTML to XLSB by using Aspose.Cells for .NET.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, manipulate, convert and render spreadsheets within any .NET, C#, ASP.NET and VB.NET application.
+It supports a wide range of spreadsheet formats, including XLS, XLSX, XLSB, CSV, HTML, ODS, PDF, TXT and XML.
+With Aspose.Cells for .NET, you can easily convert HTML to XLSB with just a few lines of code.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert DOTX to XLSB  within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export DOTX to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLSB.
+In conclusion, Aspose.Total for .NET makes it easy to convert DOTX to XLSB within any .NET, C#, ASP.NET and VB.NET application.
+By using Aspose.Words for .NET and Aspose.Cells for .NET, you can easily export DOTX to HTML and convert HTML to XLSB with just a few lines of code.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}